Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 40. Wipe the contact surfaces of the sprocket and camshaft.

-41. Install the sprocket on the camshaft, insert the mounting bolt and tighten it at this stage by hand so that the sprocket can rotate.
+41. Install the sprocket onto the camshaft, insert the mounting bolt and tighten it by hand at this stage so that the sprocket can rotate.

-42. Install and tension the timing belt (see chapter 4).
+42. Install and tighten the timing belt (see Chapter 4).

-45. Install the thermoviscous fan assembly as described in Section 2.
+45. Install the fan unit with the heat-viscous coupling as described in Section 2.

 46. Install the radiator (Section 2).

-47. Connect the hood lock cable and install the cross member.
+47. Connect the hood lock cable and install the crossbar.

-49. Install the bottom shield of the engine compartment and lower the car to the ground.
+49. Install the lower engine compartment shield and lower the vehicle to the ground.

 50. Connect the battery.